samestrin/llm-interface/README.md

 - **Test Coverage**: 100% test coverage for all interface classes.
 - **Examples**: New usage [examples](/examples).

-**v2.0.8**

-- **Removing Dependencies**: The removal of OpenAI and Groq SDKs results in a smaller bundle, faster installs, and reduced complexity.

 ## Dependencies

 The project relies on several npm packages and APIs.
 Here are the primary dependencies: